 An anthology of new writing for a changed world EDITED BY WITI IHIMAERA AND MICHELLE ELVY Seventy writers gather at a hui in a magnificent meeting house.
 In the middle is a table, the tepu korero, from which the rangatira speak; they converse with honoured guests, and their rangatira-korero embody the tahuhu, the over-arching horizontal ridge pole, of the shelter.
-In a series of rich conversations, those present discuss our world in the second decade of this century; they look at decolonisation, indigeneity, climate change...
+In a series of rich conversations. those present discuss our world in the second decade of this century; they look at decolonisation, indigeneity, climate change . . .
 This fresh, exciting anthology features poetry, short fiction and creative non-fiction, as well as korero between writers.
 The line-up includes Alison Wong, Paula Morris, Anne Salmond, Tina Makereti, Hinemoana Baker, Erik Kennedy and Whiti Hereaka.
 WITI IHIMAERA is one of Aotearoa New Zealand's best-known and most loved writers.
 MICHELLE ELVY is a writer, editor and manuscript assessor.

+'A remarkable anthology that is not a collection of one form of writing but a storehouse of creative expression.'

+TANIA ROXBOROGH, KETE BOOKS

-'The entire cosmos is linked through kinship and through reciprocal exchange.'
-ANNE SALMOND PUBLISHED: May 2023 ISBN: 9781991016225 Limpbound, 230 x 163mm.
+PUBLISHED: May 2023 ISBN: 9781991016225

+Limpbound, 230 x 163mm.
 320 pages. \$39.99

-A KIND OF SHELTER TEXT EXTRACT When Ranginui the Sky Father was separated from Papatūānuku the Earth Mother, the landscape became a place of cyclonic dust storms and whirling debris.
+A KIND OF SHELTER TEXT EXTRACT 1.

+When Ranginui the Sky Father was separated from Papatūānuku the Earth Mother, the landscape became a place of cyclonic dust storms and whirling debris.
 Subterranean fires burst through Papatūānuku's skin.
 Solar winds rushed into the space between the parents, creating gaseous clouds.
 Sheet lightning crackled across the sky and shattered across a broiling sea.
 This was the turbulent environment into which the 70 god brothers came crawling and bloodied.
 Immediately assailed by the intense cold, they took shelter in a cave formed from one of the curving sides of Papatūānuku's body.
 Called whakaruru-taha, Māori still apply the term to a warm and cosy haven away from winds and cold.
-It was from this place that they finally moved out into a new world. Ζ.
+It was from this place that they finally moved out into a new world.
+2.